rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/fatalities/[OBJECTID].md

   UNION ALL

-  SELECT 'Address', Address
+  SELECT 'Address', ADDRESS
-  FROM crashes.crashes
+  FROM dbricks.crashes
   WHERE MODE IN ${inputs.multi_mode_dd.value}
     AND OBJECTID = '${params.OBJECTID}'
     AND SEVERITY = 'Fatal'